close

 Words: 1285|Pages: 3|7 min read

-Clark poses another approach to the idea by comparison with the use of prosthetic limbs.
-Inevitably, a good prosthetic limb functions not as an insignificant device yet as a non-biological bodily part.
-Progressively, the form and structure of such limbs is outfitted to specific capacities and does not replicate the full form and structure of the original biological template.
-As our information-processing technologies improve and turn out to be better and better adjusted to fit the specialty provided by the biological brain, they become more like cognitive prosthetics: non-biological circuits that come to work as parts of the material underpinnings of minds like ours. cite
+Brains are the locus of incredible versatility and processing power and will be the key to virtually any form of cognitive success.
+Clark also mentions those outside the biological body, such as iPhones, which change and broaden the range of bare biological processing in numerous ways.
+He believes these may, in some cases, be best seen as bio-external elements in an extended cognitive process, one that now criss-crosses the regular limits of skin and skull (Clark, 2010, p.
+4).
+Clark proposes another approach to the idea by comparing it to the use of prosthetic limbs.
+Inevitably, a good prosthetic limb functions not as an insignificant device but as a non-biological bodily part.
+Progressively, the form and structure of such limbs are tailored to specific functions and do not replicate the full form and structure of the original biological template (Clark, 2010, p.
+5).
+As our information-processing technologies improve and become increasingly better adapted to fit the niche provided by the biological brain, they become more like cognitive prosthetics: non-biological circuits that come to function as parts of the material underpinnings of minds like ours (Clark, 2010, p.
+6).

 My knowing, at least in the passive, receptive sense of “knowing”, is definitely outsourced to my phone.
-And that is why I often feel 100% less knowledgeable when I don’t have ready access to it.
-If something like this is right, it helps to explain why we worry about losing more control over access to our smart devices.
-What and how I know it is part of my mind; but if what and how I know is partly composed of what happens on my phone, if it is “spread out” in that way, then unlocking our devices is not simply like unlocking our house.
+And that is why I often feel significantly less knowledgeable when I don’t have ready access to it.
+If something like this is correct, it helps to explain why we worry about losing more control over access to our smart devices.
+What and how I know is part of my mind; but if what and how I know is partly composed of what happens on my phone, if it is “spread out” in that way, then unlocking our devices is not simply like unlocking our house.
 It is more like opening up our minds.

 Mobile devices such as smartphones play an increasingly significant role in our daily lives.
 We rely on our digital devices for doing our jobs, maintaining friendships, navigating traffic, or relaxing after work, and our physical and emotional attachment to them has deepened accordingly.
 One of the most pertinent questions for the 21st century will be how these increasingly intelligent and invasive technologies will affect our minds.
 Many think digital technologies are fundamentally shaping how we think, process information, and engage in social relationships.
-At the core of the current debate is the notion that today’s digital devices are becoming so thoroughly integrated in our lives, that, for better or for worse, they start taking over basic human functions.
+At the core of the current debate is the notion that today’s digital devices are becoming so thoroughly integrated into our lives that, for better or for worse, they start taking over basic human functions.
 The current generation of technology is fundamentally different from earlier innovations in the sense that it is mobile and provides continuous access to limitless networks of knowledge and social contacts.
-The assumption is that because of these qualities, our devices–and through them the Internet–are becoming a primary form of external memory, taking over this task from the brain.
-For instance, when people expect to have future access to information, they have lower rates of recall of the information itself and enhanced recall for
+The assumption is that because of these qualities, our devices—and through them the Internet—are becoming a primary form of external memory, taking over this task from the brain.
+For instance, when people expect to have future access to information, they have lower rates of recall of the information itself and enhanced recall for where to access it instead (Sparrow, Liu, & Wegner, 2011).
+Furthermore, we consider our smartphone an extension of ourselves, and separation from it heightens state anxiety and impairs executive functioning (Cheever et al., 2014).

 Get a custom paper now from our expert writers.